Film Speed 320 ISO

 There are 3 ways to locate the emulsion side of the film.
 First, the emulsion side feels much slicker to the touch than the base side.
 Second, the film almost always curls inward towards the emulsion.
 The emulsion is on the inside of the curl.
 Lastly, I have clipped off the upper right corner of the sheet.
 If you hold the sheet lengthwise and the upper right corner is clipped, then the emulsion is facing you.
 To help with orientation, the cardboard inserts are also clipped.
 Believe me, I don’t want to clip the corners, but it’s the only absolute way for a user to find the emulsion side.
 This clipping does not affect the image area.

-Kodak recommends using a #12 Wratten yellow filter.
+I recommend using a #12 Wratten yellow filter.
 This filter is a safe choice.
 However, it is not the only option.
 A different filter may be more suitable for your application.
 It is also a matter of taste and objective which filter to use.
-I prefer a light orange filter for outdoor work, but I like a yellow filter for indoors.
-Using a red filter is a risk.
-Although you can get some fantastic results, you are most likely to end up with a pure red photo with a deep yellow cast across it.
 A black and white infrared filter such as the R72 is out of the question and should not be used.
-There are CIR filters still on the market that perform well, but they are expensive, hard to find and a #22 orange does about the same thing.
 Using no filter will yield a monochrome magenta result that is most likely overexposed.

 Focus compensation applies to black and white infrared photography only.
-With Aerochrome, just focus as you normally do.
+With CIR, just focus as you normally do.

 Follow these procedures when processing infrared film: